Auguste Mariette: Early career

 Auguste Mariette was born in Boulogne-sur-Mer, where his father was town clerk.
-Educated at the Boulogne municipal college, where he distinguished himself and showed much artistic talent, he went to England in 1839 when eighteen as professor of French and drawing at a boys' school at Stratford-upon-Avon.
+Educated at the Boulogne municipal college, where he distinguished himself and showed much artistic talent, he went to England in 1839 when he was eighteen as professor of French and drawing at a boys' school at Stratford-upon-Avon.
 In 1840 he became pattern-designer to a ribbon manufacturer in Coventry, but he returned the same year to Boulogne, and in 1841 took a degree at the University of Douai.
 Mariette proved to be a talented draftsman and designer, and he supplemented his salary as a teacher at Douai by giving private lessons and writing on historical and archaeological subjects for local periodicals.

 Meanwhile, his cousin Nestor L'Hôte, the friend and fellow-traveller of Champollion, died, and the task of sorting his papers filled Mariette with a passion for Egyptology.
 Largely self-taught, he devoted himself to the study of hieroglyphs and Coptic.
 His 1847 analytic catalogue of the Egyptian Gallery of the Boulogne Museum got him a minor appointment at the Louvre Museum in 1849.

 He was elected as a member of the American Philosophical Society in 1869.